 Once you’re armed with all the facts, you can download their awesome sleep kit, which includes everything from bedtime stories, to lullabies you can sing to your child, to sleep rewards charts and stickers, along with other suggested “wind-down” activities for bedtime.
 We think it’s a total gamechanger, mama.

-Once you’ve made sleep a priority, you’ll be amazed to see the benefits for both your kiddo (including alertness, enhanced mood, improved memory skills, and over all health) and yourself (bring on the Netflix!).
+Once you’ve made sleep a priority, you’ll be amazed to see the benefits for both your kiddo (including alertness, enhanced mood, improved memory skills, and over all health) and yourself.
 And of course, the hope is that you’re getting enough sleep yourself, too!